-Ohio peaches are ready!
+Peaches are ready!
 They are plentiful, sweet and delicious.
-All of this heat might not be good for us as humans, but it is doing good things to the peaches.
+All of this heat might not be good for us as humans, but it is doing good things for the peaches.

 Summer Peach Pie

 5 pounds peaches

 2 1/2 cups all-purpose flour

 For the crust: In the bowl of your mixer, combine the flour, salt, and sugar.
 Cut the cold butter into 1/2-inch size cubes; add it and the shortening to the mixer.
 Mix until the butter is the size of small peas, and the mixture is crumbly.
 With the mixer running, add the cold water one tablespoon at a time until the dough forms into moist clumps.
 Dump the dough onto a flat surface; gather into a ball.
 Divide the dough in half.
 Flatten each piece into a disk; wrap each in plastic wrap and refrigerate for 30 minutes.

 Peach Filling: Cut the peaches into 1/2-inch pieces.
 I do not peal the skin.
 It adds great color to the filling.
 Place the peaches into a large bowl.
 Add the sugar, flour, spices and lemon juice.
 Gently stir to combine.
 (My peaches were very juicy, I added 2 additional tablespoons of flour.)